Black boxes from crashed helicopters found in Mali

 Three helicopters and a squadron of Mirage jets had arrived on Monday to support ground troops pursuing Islamist extremists.
 Shortly after troops engaged the insurgents, who fled on motorbikes and in a pickup truck, a Tiger attack helicopter collided with a Cougar military transport helicopter.

-Barbry said no theory as to the cause of the crash was being ruled out.
-The conditions for flying at the time of the crash were "extremely difficult" because it was a dark night with no moonlight, the spokesman said.
+Barbry said no theory as to the cause of the crash had been ruled out.
+The conditions for flying at the time of the crash were "extremely difficult" because it was a moonless night, the spokesman said.

-"The pilots work with night-vision binoculars that intensify the residual light when there is no moon, no sources of artificial light like in cities, as is the case in this region."
-The accident brought to 41 the number of French troops killed in the Sahel region since Paris intervened against jihadists in northern Mali in 2013.

 But the G5 Sahel force has been hamstrung by a lack of manpower, funds, training and weaponry.
 The UN peacekeeping mission in Mali MINUSMA and regional armies, meanwhile, have also suffered heavy losses in the unrest.